lindazeng979/BergNet/README.md

    git clone https://github.com/lindazeng979/BergNet.git
    cd BergNet
    ```
+   - Note: The file `data/augmented-train-set.mx` is a large file which can only be downloaded if you have `Git LFS` installed.
+You can find information on installation and configuration [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
+This file is necessary for the code to run as intended.

 2. **View Reports and Presentations**:
    Open the `BergNet-Report.pdf` and `BergNet-Presentation.pdf` using any PDF viewer to explore the detailed insights into the project and its findings.